2026 Women's Euro Hockey League

-The 2026 Women's Euro Hockey League will be the sixth edition of the Women's Euro Hockey League.
-Europe's prmier women's club field hockey tournament, organized by the European Hockey Federation.
+The 2026 Women's Euro Hockey League was the sixth edition of the Women's Euro Hockey League, Europe's premier women's club field hockey tournament, organized by the European Hockey Federation.

-The tournament will be hosted by HC 's-Hertogenbosch alongside the men's Final8 at Sportpark Oosterplas in 's-Hertogenbosch, Netherlands from 1 to 6 April 2025.
-The hosts Den Bosch are the defending champions, having won a record third title at the previous edition.
+The tournament was hosted by HC 's-Hertogenbosch alongside the men's final eight at Sportpark Oosterplas in 's-Hertogenbosch, Netherlands from 1 to 6 April 2025.
+The hosts Den Bosch were the defending champions, having won a record third title at the previous edition.
+They did not defend their title as they were beaten 1–0 in the final by SCHC, it was SCHC their first title.
+Mannheimer HC won the bronze medal by defeating Club de Campo 3–2.

+Association team allocation

+A total of 12 teams from 8 of the 45 EHF member associations participated in the 2025 Women's Euro Hockey League.
+The association rankings based on the EHL country coefficients were used to determine the number of participating teams for each association: